pdf/freeipa-user-mailalternateaddress/README.md

 # FreeIPA mailAlternateAddress plugin

-This plugin for FreeIPA adds support for the mailAlternateAddress schema to both the CLI and GUI, allowing more flexible mail routing (aliases).
+This plugin for FreeIPA adds support for the mailAlternateAddress attribute to both the CLI and GUI, allowing more flexible mail routing (aliases).

 ## Install